getpatchwork/patchwork/docs/deployment/installation.rst

 .. note::

-   This assumes your Postfix process is running as the ``nobody`` user.
-If this is not correct (use of ``postfix`` user is also common), you should change both the username in the ``createuser`` command above and substitute the username in the ``grant-all-postgres.sql`` script with the appropriate alternative.
+   This assumes that you are using the aliases(5) file that is owned by root, and that Postfix's ``default_privs`` configuration is set as ``nobody``.
+If this is not the case, you should change both the username in the ``createuser`` command above and substitute the username in the ``grant-all.postgres.sql`` script with the appropriate alternative.

 __ http://www.postfix.org/